Things to see in Ravenna - Interior of Sant'Apollinare in Case in Ravenna, Italy

 A short history of Ravenna, Italy

-Ravenna’s story continued after it was conquered by the Byzantines under Emperor Justinian in 540 AD.
+Ravenna’s story continued after its conquest by the Byzantines under Emperor Justinian in 540 AD.
 It became the seat of the Byzantine rule in Italy for the next two centuries, leaving a lasting architectural and artistic legacy we can still admire today.

 That Byzantine period profoundly shaped the city we know today.
 Emperors poured wealth into churches, covering walls and ceilings with glittering mosaics that still wow today, some 1,500 years after they were created.
-Ravenna is home to eight early Christian UNESCO World Heritage Sites, where you can admire the Byzantine mosaics.
+Ravenna is home to eight UNESCO World Heritage Sites from the early Christian era, where you can admire the Byzantine mosaics.

 If you’re looking for an unforgettable cultural adventure that blends history with art and tradition, then you’ll love exploring Ravenna.
 Here are some of my favourite things to see in Ravenna on your trip, starting with the must-see mosaics.